-In February 2016, we amended our common stock ATM program with Cantor Fitzgerald.
-The amendment increased the amount of shares of common stock that we may offer and sell through Cantor Fitzgerald to \$160.0 million.
-All other material terms of the Common Stock ATM program remained unchanged.
-During the year ended December 31, 2018, we sold 0.8 million shares of common stock, raising \$16.1 million in net proceeds under the program.
-As of December 31, 2018, we had a remaining capacity to sell up to \$69.9 million of common stock under the program.
+On December 3, 2019, we entered into the Common Stock Sales Agreement, with the Common Stock Sales Agents, pursuant to which we may sell shares of our common stock in an aggregate offering price of up to \$250.0 million.
+Previously, we had a common stock ATM program with Cantor that was terminated upon entering into the Common Stock Sales Agreement.
+Under these programs, during the year ended December 31, 2019, we sold 3.0 million shares of common stock, raising \$64.5 million in net proceeds.
+As of December 31, 2019, we had a remaining capacity to sell up to \$237.5 million of common stock under the Common Stock Sales Agreement.
 The proceeds from these issuances were used to acquire real estate, repay outstanding debt and for other general corporate purposes.